-Neither living in a van nor a house is better than the other, but each one may be better for different times in our life or even may feel better for the different type of person.
-There have been times when living in a van seemed better as well as living in a house also felt better at times too.
+Neither living in a conversion van camper nor a house is better than the other, but each one may be better for different times in our life or even may feel better for the different type of person.
+There have been times when living in a conversion van camper seemed better as well as living in a house also felt better at times too.

 Overall, van life brought me healing, introspection, freedom, reflection, and gratitude.
 So, it truly is what you make it!
 I personally have cried, laughed, had joy, and even had frustrations with both ways of living.

 However, there is something really powerful that came from living in a van and then moving into a house, as you’ve now read, gratitude overwhelms me – maybe you’ll experience something similar!

 For now, Arizona will be my main home, and we will be moving into intentional travel, sustainability, and so much more!
 I hope you’re able to join along!